- Phone: 925-459-7270

 If you have a disability and you are requesting a reasonable accommodation to perform the essential functions of your job, please see below for information on eligibility and how to request an accommodation.

-Please note: If you believe your injury or illness is work-related and you are experiencing any discomfort, notify your supervisor and call the PG&E 24/7 Nurse Report Line at 1-888-449-7787 to report the incident.
+Please note: If you believe your injury or illness is work-related and you are experiencing any discomfort, notify your supervisor and call the PG&E 24/7 Nurse Care Line at 1-888-449-7787 to report the incident.

 What is a reasonable accommodation?